opensearch-project/project-website/_posts/2024-03-26-Announcing-Data-Prepper-2.7.0.md

 * Some users have fields that are gzip-compressed at the field level.
 These users can decompress those fields using the `decompress` processor.
 * Data Prepper can now join strings from multiple strings, including with a delimiter.
 * The new `select_entries` processor allows users to select only the necessary fields from events.
 This can simplify how users filter unnecessary data.
+* Users who wish to reduce the size of fields in OpenSearch can use the `truncate` processor which truncates strings to a configurable maximum length.
 * The `file` source now supports codecs.
 This can help you test a pipeline locally before using the `s3` source.

 ## Getting started